WordPress Tutorial Videos by WP101®

 The plugin includes features like minify HTML, CSS, and JavaScript files, which means it removes unnecessary spaces, comments, and line breaks from these files.
 Minification reduces file sizes and speeds up page rendering in web browsers.

 Added to all this, SG Optimizer includes an image optimization feature that automatically compresses and resizes images to reduce their file sizes without sacrificing quality.
-Smaller images load faster and save bandwidth.
+Smaller images load faster and save bandwidth, which is a massive win for your Lighthouse Performance Score.

-On the SiteGround environment, it offers Memcached caching which caches objects on your site.
+On the SiteGround environment, it offers Object Cache (Redis/Memcached) which caches objects on your site.
 There’s also a built-in speed test to check your site loading speed.

 Highlights